Joe-Bi-2016/BaseCoreLib/README.md

 use Cmake-GUI to generate vs project and build it.

 ## linux/android/macos:
-1. enter BaseCore directory, mkdir build
+mkdir build
+cd build
-2. cmake & make
+cmake ..
+cmake --build .

 ## Example for testing Looper: